niu-lab/GPyFlow/README.md

 # GPyFlow
-GPyFLow is simple and easy to run local workflow.
+GPyFlow is simple and easy to run local workflow.

 # Install
 ```angular2html